Tw1ddle/geometrize-haxe/README.md

 ## JavaScript Usage

-If you are working in JavaScript, check out the [geometrize-js](https://github.com/cancerberoSgx/geometrizejs) API and [npm](https://www.npmjs.com/package/geometrizejs) package.
+If you are working in JavaScript, check out [geometrizejs](https://www.npmjs.com/package/geometrizejs) which provides JavaScript API and types for this library, tested on browser and Node.js.

+On top of it, [geometrizejs-cli](https://www.npmjs.com/package/geometrizejs-cli) tool provides command line interface and support for common image formats.

 ## Haxe Install